ch32-rs/ch32-hal/README.md

 - Write once, run on all supported chips(should be)

 ## Supported Devices and Peripherals

+Currently, supported chips are listed in `Cargo.toml` as feature flags, others should work if you are careful as most peripherals are similar enough.

 | Family | Status | Embassy | RCC | GPIO | UART | SPI | I2C | ADC | Timer(PWM) | EXTI* | RNG | DMA* |
 |--------|--------|---------|-----|------|------|-----|-----|-----|------------|-------|-----|------|